Most services have had to change their operations to provide a different kind of support during these times.

 Lavender Hill For Me also have a list of business still operating a service (although differently) at the moment.

 Free2B are still providing services to LGBTQ+ young people and their parents online.

-Spear at Clapham Junction are offering virtual support to those young people who have recently completed a programme, and are looking into how they can offer support on future programmes.
+Spear at Clapham Junction are offering virtual support to those young people who have recently completed a programme, and are now running programmes again.